sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

 forceURI=<WEBAPP_URI>
 ```

-Above fields should be set accordingly to your project context.
-Here is a short description of those configuration attributes.
+Set the values of these fields based on your project context.
+Below is a brief description of each configuration attribute.

 |       Variable       |                                                                                  Description                                                                                  |     Example value      |
 | :------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------: |